-Mico is a Marketeer and Specifier of imported faucets and associated sanitary wares made in Taiwan and Italy.
-The company began in Illinois in 1999 as Mico Designs, Ltd., a corporation formed by Michael Stuart Isaacs with an inclusive business model that combined in-house designs of both classic and contemporary faucets with European manufacturing, using the very best components and processes.
-Early designers included Mr. Isaacs who designed the Hex faucet, and Tom Robbins, the designer of several faucets, including Mico's Ula series.
+Its original business model combined in-house designs of both classic and contemporary faucets with European manufacturing, using the best available components and processes.
+Early designers included Mr. Isaacs who created the Hex faucet, and Tom Robbins, the designer of several faucets, including Mico's Ula series (now discontinued).

 Gone too is most of the European fabrication.
 In 2002 Mico claimed to own "over 50 molds" and to manufacture in Europe, "mostly Germany and Italy".
 We can find absolutely no evidence that Mico ever manufactured faucets in Germany.
-If it once did, it does not now.
+But, if it once did, it does not now.

 Some Mico faucets were still being made in Italy by Ottone Meloda Manufacturing S.r.l.
 Ottone is a full-service manufacturer with design and engineering capabilities.
-It also manufactures a few components for RSS Manufacturing, a company in Costa Mesa, California that is famous for its specialized motorsport and automotive products, and which also manufactures the luxury faucet brand,
+It also manufactures a few components for RSS Manufacturing which manufactures the luxury faucet brand,

-Mico Designs, Ltd. was voluntarily dissolved in 2016 and a new limited liability company, Mico Designs, LLC created in Arizona to continue selling the Mico line of faucets.
-At about the same time Mr. Isaacs formed MCN European Enterprises, Inc., Mr. Issacs' newer faucet company that also sells Italian faucets in North America.
+Mico Designs, Ltd. no longer exists.
+It was voluntarily dissolved in 2016 and a new limited liability company, Mico Designs, LLC created in Arizona to continue selling the Mico line of faucets.
+At about the same time Mr. Isaacs formed MCN European Enterprises, Inc., his newer faucet company that also sells Taiwanese and Italian faucets in North America.

 The Mico business model is now radically different, Most Mico faucets are now off-the-shelf faucets designed and manufactured in Taiwan.
 We know that one of Mico's suppliers is Stream Tapware,.
 There are undoubtedly others that we have not yet identified.
 These are not faucets designed by Mico or exclusively for Mico.
-They are right out of the Stream Tapware and are distributed all over the world.
-The Mico Intel 1106-IL single handle bathroom faucet, for example, is the Stream Rome Single Lever Lavatory Faucet.
-The Mico Grand Dame 1200-L3 widespread lavatory faucet is the Stream Flora 8" Lavatory Widespread Faucet.
+They are right out of the of the Taiwanese companies that make them.
+The Mico Intel 1106-IL single handle bathroom faucet, for example, is the Stream Tapware Rome Single Lever Lavatory Faucet.
+The Mico Grand Dame 1200-L3 widespread lavatory faucet is the Stream Tapware Flora 8" Lavatory Widespread Faucet.

-Other faucets added to Mico's lineup recently are from Ottone's including the Mico Dual 3805 faucet sold by Ottone as the Dual faucet.
+Other faucets added to Mico's lineup recently are from Ottone's and include the Mico Dual 3805 faucet sold by Ottone as the Dual faucet.
 We have not seen a truly original Mico faucet design since 2008.
 Some of these original designs are still in the Mico inventory, but they are getting rarer.
 An example is the Mico Hex kitchen faucet, a design patented by Michael Isaacs in 2006 that is still being sold by Mico but the Ula collection by Tom Robinson has been discontinued.

 Mico offers a variety of finishes, including in chrome, nickel, bronze, and gold.
 Not all faucets are available in all finishes.
 The finishes offered for each faucet depend a lot on the finishes offered by the faucet's manufacturer.

 The company suggests that its faucets are reasonably priced because the buyer is not paying a premium for a designer faucet name.
-Our research shows they are indeed priced somewhat lower than better-known designer brands like but only because they are, with a few exceptions, not true designer faucets but off-the-shelf Taiwanese and Italian faucets with a sprinkling of Hamat's catalog faucet made in Israel.
+Our research shows they are indeed priced somewhat lower than better-known designer brands like but only because they are, with a few exceptions, not true designer faucets but off-the-shelf Taiwanese and Italian faucets.
+Often stylish, but not original designs.

 Mico's warranty is much less than it appears to be.
-Too many people have read the bold print "Lifetime Guarantee of Quality" but failed to delve into the fine print.
-If they had, they would find that Mico does not actually guarantee much of anything.
+Too many people have read the bold print "Lifetime Guarantee of Quality" but fail to delve into the fine print.
+If they did, they would find that Mico does not actually guarantee much of anything.
 The warranty on finishes is just two years.
 Cartridges are not guaranteed at all.
-"Mechanical defects" are covered but the length of coverage is not specified — it may be for a lifetime, or it may not be.
-Our lawyers also think the warranty so poorly drafted and ambiguous that a court would probably decide that it specified a lifetime warranty on every part of the faucet for as long as the original consumer purchaser is alive and continues to own the faucet.
+"Mechanical defects" are covered but the length of coverage is not specified.

-We judge the warranty to be grossly substandard for the North American market where the standard warranty covers the entire faucet and finishes for the "lifetime" of the original buyer, defined "for as long as the buyer owns the faucet".
+We judge the warranty to be very substandard for the North American market where the standard warranty covers the entire faucet and finishes for the "lifetime" of the original buyer, usually defined "for as long as the buyer owns the faucet".